Nonequilibrium Polaritonics - Nonlinear Effects and Optical Switching: Fr ohlich Hamiltonian and Floquet-Keldysh Method

-This article is organized as follows, we consider (i) the waveguide in contact with nano-grains, (ii) the nano-grain in the external field and finally (iii) discuss the non-equilibrium solution of the complete system in terms of electronic Keldysh - Green's function and waveguide transmission.
+This article is organized as follows, considered is (i) the waveguide in contact with nano-grains, (ii) the nano-grain in the external field and finally (iii) the non-equilibrium solution of the complete system in terms of electronic Keldysh - Green's function and waveguide transmission are discussed.
 The overall switching is measured as the difference between density of electronic states of the totally unaffected system compared to the setup including all effects due to the external laser light and as a consequence the coupling to the waveguide mode.

-We start with the single electron band with nearest-neighbor hopping, characterized by the hopping amplitude $t$ , with the dispersion for a cubic lattice for the ion cores $\epsilon_k= 2 t \sum_i \cos (k_i a)$, $a$ is the lattice constant and $k_i$ are the components of the wave-vector.
-We assume a SOI waveguide supporting a single mode $\hbar\omega_0 \!\!= \!\!2.34eV$.
-The waveguide itself is coated and therefore not exposed to the external laser field.
+As starting point it is chosen a single electron band with nearest-neighbor hopping, characterized by the hopping amplitude $t$ , with the dispersion for a cubic lattice for the ion cores $\epsilon_k= 2 t \sum_i \cos (k_i a)$, $a$ is the lattice constant and $k_i$ are the components of the wave-vector.
+A SOI waveguide supporting a single mode $\hbar\omega_0 \!\!= \!\!2.34eV$.
+The waveguide itself is coated and not exposed to the external laser field is assumed, therefore just metal electrons may interact with the external field and the waveguide is not affected directly.
 The electrons couple with strength $g$ weakly to waveguide photons with frequency $\omega_0$.
 A possible setup is depicted in Fig.\ref{Fig_00}.
 The Hamiltonian without the external laser field reads,